 External PSU Modification

-SAM Power Unit Modification as on Newsdisk 5
+SAM External PSU Modification as on Newsdisk 5

 If you use your SAM with a normal domestic television set using the aerial socket, you may have experienced an annoying buzz on the sound.
 Some of the noise is inherent in SAM, but the rest is created by the modulator picking up radio frequency (RF) noise from the power unit.